U.S. says India talks 'a priority' after postponing twice

 The U.S. embassy said in a statement that Washington remained committed to a strong relationship with India.
 “The U.S.-India partnership is a major strategic priority for the Trump administration.”

-The United States also wants India to cut oil imports from Iran following the reimposition of sanctions that had been suspended under a nuclear accord with Tehran.
+The United States also wants India to cut oil imports from Iran following the reimposition of sanctions that had been suspended under a nuclear accord.

+“In years to come I am confident that the United States and India will stand shoulder to shoulder in many ways to confront the challenges of the Indo-Pacific region and the world,” Haley said.
+“Too much is at risk if we fail to do so.”